rubenhortas/rubenhortas.github.io/_posts/2022-11-05-decrypting-vigere-cipher.md

 In my free time I like to play around in [CTF (Capture The Flag or Wargames)](https://en.wikipedia.org/wiki/Capture_the_flag_(cybersecurity)) platforms, learning a bit and, whith a bit of luck, solving some level or challenge.

-One of the platforms in which I play and learn, when I can, is [OverTheWire](https://overthewire.org).
+One of the platforms in which I play and learn (when I can) is [OverTheWire](https://overthewire.org).
 [OverTheWire](https://overthewire.org) does not need registration and is one of the old good Wargames classics.
 In [OverTheWire](https://overthewire.org) you can learn about many topics at different levels (from 0, or almost).
 The bad part of being online for so long is that there are a lot of walkthroughs out there.